Site Search

 Top 10 Things to Remember Before Filing the FAFSA

-Fall is FAFSA season, but before you dive in, there are some certain things you should know.
-Follow these 10 steps before submitting your aid application.
+Before you dive into the FAFSA, there are things you need to know and remember.
+Follow these 10 steps before submitting your financial aid application.

 by Sara Lindberg